mediacloud/backend/doc/deploying.markdown

 ## Configuration

-To start all Media Cloud's services in production, you'll need two files:

-* `docker-compose.yml` -- production's Docker Compose configuration
-* `common.env` -- configuration for `common`-derived images

-### `docker-compose.yml`

 Production's `docker-compose.yml` defines what services are started, how they are to be configured, and where they should store their data (if any).

 In the file, you might want to set the following:

+* Common configuration variables (`x-common-configuration` section) that define global environment variables for apps derived from `common` base image.
-* Per-service environment variables (`environment:` section) that configure containers of every service
+* Per-service configuration environment variables (`environment:` section of every service) that configure containers of every service
 * Replica counts (`deploy:replicas:` section) that set how many containers will every service start
 * Resource limits (`deploy:resources:limits:` section) that define the upper limit of resources (CPU, RAM) that every container might use
 * Named volumes list (`volumes:` section at the bottom at the file) that configure volume bindings to locations on the host computer